 Um… well… they ate a pan of these white bean blondies in one.

-I don’t know if the bean gods decided to open up the heavens and drop amazing recipes like the aforementioned black bean brownies or chocolate hummus or cookie dough hummus or the below white bean blondies into my lap…
+I don’t know if the bean gods decided to open up the heavens and drop amazing recipes for baked goods like the aforementioned black bean brownie recipe or chocolate hummus or cookie dough hummus or the below white bean blondies into my lap…

 OR, I got wiser and STOPPED forcing my bean-hating family to eat beans in dishes they don’t like and STARTED to offer beans in ways they DO like.